 When the surf trip that you’ve been planning finally comes around, you don’t want to be scrambling to pack at the last minute.
 Being well prepared will make your trip so much more enjoyable.
 The last thing you want is to reach your remote island destination, only to realize you forgot to pack fins for your board!

 We’ve put together an essential packing list for your next surf trip.
 Make sure that all of these items are ready before you embark on your adventure.
+And you you haven't tried them before luggage cubes are a great way to economize on space.

 Of course, the most important thing to pack for any surf trip is your surfboard.
 Choosing which boards to take, and how many to take, is always a tricky decision.
 You want to make sure you’ve got a backup board in case your board snaps, and you also want to have suitable boards for wherever conditions you might face.